 Bumble and Bumble Hairdresser’s Invisible Oil Primer

 I really enjoy this primer because it’s multi functional and provides a great base for making your hair manageable.
-It provides UV protection to prevent fading due to the sun, heat protection from your styling tools, and leaves hair shiny without looking greasy
+It provides UV protection to prevent fading due to the sun, heat protection from your styling tools, detangles, and adds a subtle shine to hair.

-I use this after towel drying my hair, preferring to pump a few sprits into my hand and then running it evenly through my hair.
-Try to focus spreading this through you mid shaft to the ends if you have longer hair, as that’s where most of your dryness will be.
+I use this after towel drying my hair, spraying a few pumps into my hand and run it evenly through my hair.
+Try to focus spreading this through you mid shaft to the ends if you have longer hair to focus on the driest parts of your hair.

 Kerastase Elixir Ultime Oleo-Complexe

 This stuff is amazing.
-It’s a HEAVY oil that intensely moisturizes and softens, so it’s probably not ideal for fine hair that’s easily weighed down.
-My favorite things about this oil is that it disappears into the hair despite being thick.
+It’s a HEAVY oil that intensely moisturizes and softens, so it’s probably not ideal for finer hair types.
+My favorite things about this oil is how nicely it absorbs.
 I like to use this as a “mask” after my showers, towel drying my hair and running a pump or two through my hair.
 It’ll typically completely absorbed by the time I crawl into bed, leaving my hair super soft the next morning.

 Protein is the second thing that is stripped from your hair when removing pigment.
 Once protein is gone it can’t be permanently replaced, so you have to occasionally use protein products to help fill the “holes” in your hair.
-However, if you use protein products too often you can accumulate buildup of protein that’ll coat your hair, making it feel stiff and nasty.
+However, if you use protein products too often you can accumulate buildup, making hair feel stiff and nasty.
 I use my protein treatments only 2-3 times a week to avoid buildup.

 Aveda Damage Remedy Daily Hair Repair

-I’m going to be rather upfront about Aveda not being my favorite brand.
-Their products don’t offer what I need for my dry and coarse hair.
+I’m going to be rather upfront, Aveda is not my favorite brand.
+Their products just don’t give my naturally dry, coarse hair what it needs.
 However, this protein cream was recommended to me and I ended up really liking it.
 It is a light-weight protein cream that I run through damp hair before blow drying and styling.
-Along with softening and repairing the hair, it also protects your fragile hair from heat damage as you style it.
+Along with softening and repairing the hair, it has a great heat protectant for blow dry and styling.